manoj633/cctv-footage-memory-reducer/README.md

 ---

 👋 Hi <br>
-I am Manoj M .This project is a simple application that stores camera captured footage only on motion detection
+I am Manoj M and this project is a simple application that stores camera captured footage only on motion detection

 ```
 📦 cctv footage memory reducer